What Does Developmental Editing Involve?

 Typical Dev/Comprehensive Editing Charges

-Some typical charges for full developmental work on a non-fiction book (not including copy editing) are:
+Some typical charges for full developmental work on a non-fiction book (not including copy editing) follow – though it varies from place to place.

 Around 4 cents per word (Australian), roughly: